axonasif/axonasif/thoughts/Books.md

 - The Beginning of Infinity
 - 🌟 Murderbot Diaries (the show is epic too!)
 - Deep Work
+- 🌟 Can't Hurt Me
+- The Creative Act: A Way of Being
 - 🌟 Call Me Maybe (Romance ✨)
 - 🌟 Drop Dead (Romance ✨)
 - Rich Dad Poor Dad